phalcon-orphanage/docs/en/reference/micro.rst

     });

     $app->after(function() use ($app) {
-        //This is executed after the route is executed echo json_encode($app->getReturnedValue());
+        //This is executed after the route was executed echo json_encode($app->getReturnedValue());
     });